 While a lot of these factors might not be relevant for your home, this is part of the work an engineer or designer is required to go through in the design process.
 Once all of this information is collated, a design plan can be created and drawn up.

-Modern building standards are incredibly stringent, and for good reason.
-It means that you can sit back and enjoy your view with a book, coffee, know that your family is safe, or host friends without having to worry for anyone's safety either.
+Modern building standards are incredibly stringent and for good reason.
+It means that you can sit back and enjoy your view with a book, or coffee, know that your family is safe, or host friends without having to worry for anyone's safety either.

 Your balustrade may be an elegant aluminium system or one of our barely visible glass systems, but you can rest assured that your home will be stylish and sturdy for many years to come.